 Pros of Bird Netting

-Bird netting has been a staple in the farming industry for a reason—it works.
+Bird netting has been popular for bird control for a reason—it works.
 Netting has a history of doing exactly what it is meant to do: keep pesky birds out of your fruit trees.
-Here are some of the reasons why farmers choose to net their fruit trees:
+Here are some of the reasons why farmers choose to use fruit tree netting:

-- It adds a physical barrier: Bird netting is a meshed material that is designed to be wrapped completely around your fruit trees or crops to provide a physical barricade between hungry birds and your crop.
+It adds a physical barrier: Bird netting is a meshed material that is designed to be wrapped completely around your fruit trees or crops.
+Netting provides a physical barricade between hungry birds and your crop.
 Before purchasing, you’ll want to research the types of birds in your area to make sure that you purchase the right sized netting.
-You’ll also need to wrap your tree in its entirety, so birds don’t simply swoop in from underneath.

-- It is environmentally friendly: Generally, bird netting is a safe method to deter birds from fruit trees.
-Except for some occasions where a bird may get tangled in loose netting, or stuck in a tear or hole, bird netting does not present any harm to birds or other animals.
+It is environmentally friendly: Generally, bird netting is a safe method to deter birds from fruit trees.
+Except for some occasions where a bird may get tangled in loose netting, or stuck in a tear or hole.
+If set up properly, bird netting does not present any harm to birds or other animals.

 Cons of Bird Netting

 If you’ve ever spoken to someone who has used bird netting, you’ll probably hear them gripe about one or two of these things.
 Netting is effective, but can be very difficult and isn’t always worth the added effort.
-Here are some of the reasons why farmers are seeking alternatives to this meshed mess.
+Here are some of the reasons why farmers seek alternatives to fruit tree netting:

-- It is expensive: Netting your fruit trees isn’t cheap.
-The initial cost of netting can be quite a bit, especially for smaller farmers on a limited budget and who haven’t worked with netting before.
-It also makes it all the more important that you select the right size and type of netting and that it is properly maintained.
-Damaging netting or buying the wrong one can have major financial consequences.
+It is expensive: Netting your fruit trees isn’t cheap.
+The initial cost of netting can be quite a lot, especially if you are on a limited budget and haven’t worked with netting before.
+It also makes it all the more important to select the right size and type of netting, and that it is properly maintained.
+Damaging netting or buying the wrong type can have major financial consequences.

-- It is easily damaged: Bird netting is constructed with a delicate mesh that can easily incur rips, holes and other damage that allows birds to get inside your fruit trees.
+It is easily damaged: Bird netting is constructed with a delicate mesh that can easily form rips, holes, and other damage that allows birds to get to your fruit trees.
 Worse yet, if tears aren’t addressed quickly, they can easily spread, making the netting almost irreparable.
 If your netting has multiple rips after a season, it may not be reusable anymore.

-- It is difficult to install and remove: his is perhaps one of the biggest reasons why farmers shy away from netting their fruit trees.
-Installing bird netting requires a long, tedious process where the farmer has to manually wrap each tree, taking care as to not rip or tear the delicate material and to ensure a proper buffer space between budding fruits and hole openings.
-In many cases, farmers have to build frames around the tree so that the net isn’t simply sitting on top of fruit welcoming birds to peck away at it.
-At the end of the season, it then requires another long and gentle removal process to prevent any long tears and rips so that it can be stored and used for the following season.
+It is difficult to install and remove: This is perhaps one of the biggest reasons why farmers shy away from netting their fruit trees.
+Installing bird netting can be a long, tedious process where the farmer has to manually wrap each tree.
+Ensuring proper space between budding fruits and hole openings is important so that birds don’t have access to fruit on the edges of your trees.
+At the end of the season, netting requires another long and gentle removal process to prevent any long tears and rips.

 SEE ALSO: Bird Netting Versus Bird Spray